oh2mp/esp32_watersensor/README.md

 are somewhere between 30 and 100.

 Because resistors have tolerance too, this kind of instruments may have different scale and it must be calibrated.
+Also the water tanks may have shapes that water level is not directly proportional to the volume of the water.

-To get liters instead of a rawe value, we need a conversion table.
-The table can be saved to SPIFFS as filename table.txt.
+To get liters instead of a raw values, we need a conversion table.
+The table must be saved to SPIFFS with filename table.txt.
 The format is: raw value, space, liters, newline.
 Eg. my sensor's readings are 33 when the float is on top and 49 when it is on the bottom.
 Then I can make a conversion table like this.
 It is a good idea to put some extra maximum and minimum values for the values.
 This table is an example, its values have not been measured in real world yet.

 <pre>
 31 90